jtsengg/jtsengg/README.md

-- 👋 Hi, I’m @jtsengg, my Chinese name is 曾其晧 (Zeng Qihao).
+- 👋 Hi, I’m @jtsengg, my Chinese name is 曾其皓 (Zeng Qihao).
 - 👀 I’m interested in machine learning and artificial intelligence.
 - 🌱 I’m currently learning how to improve my skills everyday.
 - 💞️ I’m looking to collaborate on new challenges.